anomalylabs/email-field-type/documentation/general/configuration.md

 ### `default_value`

-The default value of the email address field.
+The default field value.
+The default value is `null`.